oracle/tribuo/docs/Architecture.md

 ## Obfuscation

-One of Tribuo's benefits is it's extensive tracking of model metadata and provenance; however, we realise this metadata isn't necessarily something that should live in third-party accessible, deployed models.
+One of Tribuo's benefits is its extensive tracking of model metadata and provenance; however, we realise this metadata isn't necessarily something that should live in third-party accessible, deployed models.
 As a result, Tribuo provides a few transformation mechanisms to remove metadata from a trained